mickuj/courier-route-planner/README.md

 ## AI usage

-Claude was used throughout - for code generation, architecture discussion, and README drafting.
+Claude was used - for some parts of code generation and architecture discussion.

 Specifically:
 - **Backend pagination logic** - I described the InPost API's paging behaviour and Claude wrote the fetch loop.
 I adjusted the fallback field names (`items` vs `points`) after testing against the real API.